About Texas Performing Arts

 • Interest in and strong commitment to the mission and programs of Texas Performing Arts.

-• Repetitive use of a keyboard at a workstation
+• Repetitive use of a keyboard at a workstation.
+Prolonged screen time.

-• Pushing, pulling, lifting, and moving up to 50 lbs
+• Pushing, pulling, lifting, and moving up to 40 lbs.

 • Evening, weekend, and holiday work, including “on-call” times, are required in connection with performances and events.
 Working shifts may include extended daily hours in connection with performances and events.
 Work will exceed 40 hours per week at peak times.
 A compensatory time program is provided.

 • Cover letter detailing interest in and qualifications for this specific opportunity.

 • 3 work references with their contact information; at least one reference should be from a supervisor.
 References will not be contacted without prior approval of the candidate.

 • Work samples may be requested if applicant advances to the interview stage.